Oklahoma Teaching Artist Roster

 LaTasha Marie Eck

-Students in her residencies may participate in dramatic readings, poems, lyrics, historical theatre, props and set design, playwriting and creative writing. -
+LaTasha Marie Eck promotes mini-theater, a workshop designed for students in middle schools, high schools, and alternative schools.
+Students in her residencies may participate in dramatic readings, poetry, historical theatre, props and set design, playwriting, and creative or lyrical writing. -

 Carol Collier Goodwin